kartoza/IGRAC-ZimAndMozDigitizing/docs/src/digitising-process.md

 ##### The Hydrogeological Features

-The hydrogeological features were all styled polygons.
+The hydrogeological features were all styled polygons to mimic the original maps.

 ![Zim Hydro features](images/zim_img/zim_hydro_features.png)